seidelj/uchicago_pgg/README.md

 ## Exporting Data

 You can download CSV or Excel files containing the data from each session.
 There is also useful documentation associated with each app.
+The documentation found from the links seen in the example below will detail fields from the entirity of the SQL tables.
+Most people will find this version of the data and documentation excessive.
+See [below])(#more-on-data).

 1. Click on "Data" in the page heading.
 <br />